Corporate Entity Regulatory Compliance in Bolivia: A Guide

 At least one AGM must be held per year to approve the company’s last year of financial statements, with the date of the AGM dependent on when the fiscal year closes, which varies by activity.
 The deadline for this is before 120 days following the closure of the fiscal year.

-Biz Latin Hub can help with financial regulatory compliance in Bolivia
+Biz Latin Hub can Help With Corporate Entity Regulatory Compliance in Bolivia

 Biz Latin Hub is a professional services company providing integrated market entry and back office services throughout Latin America and the Caribbean, with offices in 16 major cities around the region.